-- There is a lack of comfort standards for buildings in India. - The National Building Code (NBC) prescribes two narrow ranges, i.e. 23°C-26°C and 21°C-23°C during summer and winters for all types of buildings.
+- · There is a lack of comfort standards for buildings in India. - The National Building Code (NBC) prescribes two narrow ranges, i.e. 23°C-26°C and 21°C-23°C during summer and winters for all types of

-- The climate of the Mumbai city is hot and humid with extreme precipitations. - The near by water body affect micro climate of the site and lies in the wind direction. - Also the passive cooling techniques to tackle the climate.
+.
+The near by water body affect micro climate of the site and lies in the wind

+· Also the passive cooling techniques to tackle the climate.